MariaTraga/pokemon-deck-builder/README.md

 # pokemon-deck-builder
-A deck builder based on the popular Pokemon franchise.
+Deck builder prototype game from the popular Pokemon franchise with 2D artstyle which communicates with the pokemontcg.io to retrieve the relevant card data.
+In order for the game to be created, the Unity Engine 2021.3.9f1 was used.